llvm/llvm-project/clang-tools-extra/docs/clang-tidy/checks/bugprone/narrowing-conversions.rst

 the issue is obvious in this former example, it might not be so in the
 following: ``void MyClass::f(double d) { int_member_ += d; }``.

-We enforce only part of the guideline, more specifically, we flag narrowing conversions from:
+We flag narrowing conversions from:
  - an integer to a narrower integer (e.g. ``char`` to ``unsigned char``) if WarnOnIntegerNarrowingConversion Option is set,
  - an integer to a narrower floating-point (e.g. ``uint64_t`` to ``float``)